insooth/insooth.github.io/tagged-lambda-injection.md

 > A phantom type is a parametrised type whose parameters do not all appear on the right-hand side of its definition

-Which translates to a C++ class template in which not all of the passed parameters are realised in the memory (i.e. they exist only during compilation time).
+The above translates to a C++ class template in which not all of the passed parameters are realised in the memory (i.e. they exist only during compilation time).
 Phantom type is a type equipped with a tag only available during compile-time.

 ```c++
 template<class Tag, class U> struct box { U u; };